dmahlow/system/README.md

 ## Configuring the server

-All server configuration settings are located on the file `server/settings.coffee`.
-If that file doesn't exist, please open the app on the browser first and it will be generated automatically.
+All basic server configuration settings are located on the file `server/settings.coffee`.
-Or if you prefer you can duplicate the file `settings.base.coffee` and save it as `settings.coffee`.
+If you want to override settings, please edit the `settings.json` file, or create one if it doesn't exist.
+Detailed instructions are available on on the top of the `server/settings.coffee` file.

-The following settings will certainly need your attention:
+The following settings might need your attention:

 ##### Settings.General
 `appTitle` - The app title, default is Zalando System.
 You can use something like "MyCompany System".